Find the Most Jaw-Dropping Waterfalls Near Greenville, SC

 Raven Cliff Falls

-Or if you’re a more experienced hiker, take the Dismal Trail to get to the suspension bridge that goes over the falls.
+If you’re a more experienced hiker, take the Dismal Trail to get to the suspension bridge that goes over the falls.
 It’s a tough 8+ mile loop but worth it.
+Admission to the park is $3/adults, $1.50/SC seniors 65+, $1.00/children ages 6-15.
+Ages 5 and under are free.
+Please note: As of November 2025, Dismal Trail is still closed due to damage from Helene.

 8155 Geer Hwy